Science Communication Working Group

 Mission

-Scientific activities influence our lives on a daily basis.
-The a need to focus on the transparency and high-integrity of research is essential for public health, wellbeing and safety, for environmental protection and diversity preservation.
-As scientists, our main goal is to maintain this focus.
-We ought to drive the non-experts’ interest towards science, for example by involving them in various citizens' science projects.
-The recognition of the relevance of scientific discovery by the publics is of vital importance for the perpetuation of the scientific process.
+Scientific activities shape our lives every day.
+Ensuring transparency and integrity in research is essential for public health, safety, environmental protection, and biodiversity preservation.
+As scientists, our primary responsibility is to uphold these principles.
+We must also inspire interest in science among non-experts, for example, by engaging them in citizen science projects.
+Public recognition of the value of scientific discovery is vital for sustaining the scientific process.

 Objectives